 Marble floors and colonial columns set an appointed mood at the Grand Palladium Lady Hamilton.
 The best parts about a new resort?
 A massive pool with swim-up bar, crisp air-con, a wide range of à la carte and buffet dining options and new water sport equipment.

 Luxurious Villa Suites include premium furnishings, a private jacuzzi tub for two and an outdoor shower for those looking for a little extra.
-Book yourself in, we’ll grab you some oil-drum grilled jerk chicken and we’ll save you a spot right on the beach under the shade of the palm trees.VACATION TIME »
+Book yourself in, we’ll grab you some oil-drum grilled jerk chicken and we’ll save you a spot right on the beach under the shade of the palm trees.Check availability »

 Go Local: Things to Do in Montego Bay